As a personal trainer I'm always surprised how many people end up with poor quality protein powder supplements.

 - It's not sourced from grass-fed cows

-Orgain Organic is our best vegan protein powder recommendation, and this one combines organic pea protein powder with chia seed and brown rice protein.
+Orgain Organic is our best vegan protein powder recommendation, and this one combines natural pea protein powder with chia seed and brown rice protein.

-This should give you the full range of amino acids needed to support muscle protein synthesis .
+This protein powder should give you the full range of nine essential amino acids needed to support muscle protein synthesis .

-I regularly use this for my green smoothies, but my vegan clients have also reported that it works great for their recovery times.
+I regularly use this for my green smoothies, but my vegan clients have also reported that the pea protein powder works great for their recovery times.

-- Quick Facts: Plant Protein, Dose: 21 grams protein per serving
+- Quick Facts: Plant Protein, Dose: 21 grams per serving

 - Ideal for adding to a green breakfast smoothie